 ARTICLES

-You may have heard on the news that "Today is Tanabata, July 7th!", but in Hokkaido, Tanabata is generally celebrated on August 7th.
+You may have heard on the news, "Today is July 7th, Tanabata!", but in Hokkaido, Tanabata is generally celebrated on August 7th.
 If you are a Hokkaido resident, you may have wondered, "Why is it different only in Hokkaido?"

-In fact, while Tanabata is celebrated in July in some areas of Hokkaido, such as Hakodate and Nemuro, the Sendai Tanabata Festival in Tohoku is held in August, so the dates for Tanabata vary depending on the region.
-What is the reason for this difference?
+In fact, Tanabata is celebrated on different dates depending on the region, with some areas of Hokkaido, such as Hakodate and Nemuro, celebrating Tanabata in July, while the Sendai Tanabata Festival in Tohoku is held in August.
+What is the reason for these differences?

 First of all, why is Tanabata celebrated on July 7th?

-Tanabata is a star festival that was introduced to Japan from China long ago.
-It began from the legend that the two stars, Orihime and Hikoboshi, who face each other across the Milky Way, can only meet on July 7th.
+Tanabata is a star festival that was introduced to Japan from China in ancient times.
+The festival originated from the legend that the stars Vega and Altair, who face each other across the Milky Way, can only meet on July 7th.

-On summer nights, you can see the "Great Summer Triangle" in the eastern sky, consisting of three stars: Vega, Altair, and Deneb.
-Two of the stars that make up the triangle, Vega, a first magnitude star in the constellation Lyra, is known as "Orihime" or "Vega Star," and Altair, a first magnitude star in the constellation Aquila, is known as "Hikoboshi" or "Kengyusei."
-It is said that this legend was born because these stars look especially beautiful on July 7th.
+On summer nights, you can see the "Great Summer Triangle" in the eastern sky, made up of three stars: Vega, Altair, and Deneb.
+Two of the stars that make up the triangle are Vega, a first-magnitude star in the constellation Lyra, known as "Orihime" or "Vega Star," and Altair, a first-magnitude star in the constellation Aquila, known as "Hikoboshi" or "Altair Star."
+These stars appear especially beautiful on July 7th, which is why this legend is said to have originated.

 The reason for the different dates is the difference between the "old calendar" and the "new calendar."

-Tanabata was originally celebrated on July 7th, but many areas in Hokkaido celebrate it in August due to the difference between the old and new calendars.
-On November 9th, 1872 (Meiji 5), the Meiji government decided to abolish the old lunisolar calendar that had been used until then, and to adopt the Gregorian calendar (solar calendar) as the new calendar from January 1st of the following year.
-As a result, December 3rd, Meiji 5, became January 1st, Meiji 6, effectively moving it up by about a month.
+Tanabata was originally celebrated on July 7th, but the reason why many areas in Hokkaido celebrate it in August is due to the difference between the old and new calendars.
+On November 9th, 1872 (Meiji 5), the Meiji government decided to abolish the old lunisolar calendar that had been used up until then, and to adopt the Gregorian calendar (solar calendar) as the new calendar from January 1st of the following year.
+As a result, December 3rd, 1872, became January 1st, 1873, effectively moving the date forward by about one month.

-In areas where Tanabata falls on July 7th, they kept the original date of July 7th in the lunar calendar even after switching to the Gregorian calendar, and celebrated Tanabata on July 7th in the Gregorian calendar.
-On the other hand, in areas where Tanabata falls on August 7th, they only kept the original date of the 7th, and celebrated Tanabata a month later on August 7th, because July 7th in the lunar calendar is roughly early August in the Gregorian calendar.
+In areas where Tanabata falls on July 7th, even after switching to the Gregorian calendar, the original date of Tanabata, July 7th, was kept the same and Tanabata was celebrated on July 7th of the Gregorian calendar.
+On the other hand, in areas where Tanabata falls on August 7th, since July 7th of the Gregorian calendar is roughly early August in the Gregorian calendar, only the 7th date, which was originally celebrated, is kept and Tanabata is celebrated a month later on August 7th.

 Incidentally, the reason why Obon is celebrated in some areas in July and others in August is due to the difference between the old and new calendars, just like Tanabata.
 In Hakodate and Nemuro, both Tanabata and Obon are celebrated in July.